spxbhuhb/zakadabar-stack/core/doc/guides/plug-and-play/blobs/Introduction.md

 <div data-zk-enrich="Note" data-zk-flavour="Info" data-zk-title="Reference Table">

-In the example below a reference table named `TextExposedTableGen` is used.
+In the example below a reference table named `TestBlobReferenceExposedTable` is used.
 You should replace this with an Exposed ID table which stores the entities that may be referenced by these blobs.
 If you do not plan on using references (which is actually quite rare) just create an empty table as reference table.